anilrgukt/flash-tv-scripts/README.md

 > Check service status with test_services.sh if necessary

 ## python_scripts
-Python scripts for running for FLASH-TV detection, recognition, and gaze estimation
+Python scripts for running FLASH-TV detection, recognition, and gaze estimation algorithms

 ## video_capture_scripts
 Bash scripts only used on laptop for camera video verification, deleted on Jetsons during setup\*